jewsroch/kate-wp-deploy/content/plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.14.59 =
+Improved session check for the Brute-Force Protection and support for Multisite menu.

+= 4.14.55 =
+Added link to scan history, improved check for session support before giving installing Brute-Force patch, and updated firewall to better protect agains the RevSlider Exploit.

+= 4.14.54 =
+Added option to skip scanning the Quarantine, updated Brute-Force patch, and fixed a few minor bugs.

 = 4.14.52 =
 Added exception for the social.png files to the skip files by extension list, and fixed removal of Known Threats from files in the Quarantine directory.